 - managing the Customer’s relationship with SiteMinder;

-- and to the disclosure of Personal Information of the Customer, Customer Users and Guests:
+- the disclosure of Personal Information of the Customer, Customer Users and Guests:

-- to any third party as required by law; and
+- to any third party as required by law.

 10.2 Loss sufferedThe Recipient acknowledges and agrees that the Confidential Information is, by virtue of its special nature, valuable property of the Disclosing Party and that the Disclosing Party may suffer damage or loss by any disclosure by the Recipient of the Confidential Information.